howeguo/Token-BulkSender/FAQ.md

 # Token Multisender FAQ

-Here, we've got a variety of guides for people interested in Token Multisender.
-Go ahead and check out the one that interests you:
+Here, I am very grateful to you for your interest in our DAPP.
+Here are some common questions that I hope will help you:

 # FAQ's